Fire and rescue services

 Observe local standards of behaviour when visiting Orthodox Jewish neighbourhoods.

-Conservative standards of dress and behaviour apply at holy sites in Jerusalem, Orthodox Jewish areas in Israel and throughout Gaza and the West Bank.
+Conservative standards of dress and behaviour apply at holy sites and Muslim or Orthodox Jewish areas.

 Be respectful when photographing people in Muslim and Orthodox Jewish areas.
 Ask permission before taking photos of people.